oguzhannfsgl/Riiid-Answer-Correctness-Prediction-Solution/README.md

 Competition link is [here](https://www.kaggle.com/competitions/riiid-test-answer-prediction).

 ### Work
 I did some feature engineering and converted the data into .npy file.
-Link to the this processed data is provided in the notebook.
+Link to the this processed data is provided in the notebook and [here](https://drive.google.com/drive/folders/1qg_xHM9Qf3kUvMBiTuiDJPRdZNXSkEva?usp=sharing).
 Sequence is padded/trimmed to 256 for each student.
 Dataset used in this work is explained below, but you can get more information from the competition link.

 #### Description of the data
 answers: A binary value indicates whether the student correctly answered the question or not.